Community-based conservation: Community impacts

-CBC’s ability to support communities depends on how decisions are made, how benefits are shared, and whether local voices are genuinely included in shaping conservation efforts.
+CBC's ability to support communities depends on how decisions are made, how benefits are shared, and whether local voices are genuinely included in shaping conservation efforts.
 In several African regions, this approach has contributed to improved access to education and healthcare, stronger community institutions, and greater food security through locally managed grazing systems and resource distribution.
 In some cases, income from tourism and conservation-related employment has supported local livelihoods.

 However, CBC has also faced criticism where its implementation has reinforced existing inequalities.
 In places like Madagascar, the costs of conservation, such as restricted access to land or forest resources, have often fallen disproportionately on poorer households.
 At the same time, financial and institutional benefits have frequently been concentrated among local elites or external actors.
 In many cases, community participation has been limited to carrying out decisions made elsewhere, weakening local engagement and trust.

 Emerging constraints

 The challenges and controversies in horizon scanning reveal a complex landscape of environmental and social issues.
 With growing violence against environmental human rights defenders and the unpredictability of human migration patterns, the urgency of addressing these issues becomes apparent.
 Horizon scanning efforts encountered difficulties in balancing novelty with plausibility, impact, and pervasiveness, particularly concerning topics less familiar to collaborators.
 Moreover, the under-representation of economic and legal expertise in the collaboration underscores the need for diverse perspectives in assessing emerging trends.
 Discussions often veered into debates over the nature of identified trends and their potential impact, highlighting the nuanced nature of horizon scanning.
 Amidst these challenges, the significance of CBC emerges as a multifaceted approach that benefits both nature and people.
 It underscores the inseparability of conservation efforts from ethical considerations and aims to balance biodiversity conservation with human well-being.
 Ultimately, CBC stands as a strategy for addressing the interconnected crises facing our planet.

+Other constraints in Community-Based Conservation is financing projects especially in regards to the ability of Civil Society Organizations (CSOs) to access capital and funding.
+Community-based conservation efforts require a presence of financial or non-financial incentives to attract stakeholders.